MacWannemacher/Snot-vs-Bubbles/README.md

 ## Background

 Little Timothy was bored in class one day when he started to scetch in his notebook.
 He was drawing some cartoon faces and a spaceship in his notebook, when they suddenly came to life right on the paper.
-Now it's up to you to control the ship and shoot down those cartoons.
+Now it's up to you to control the ship and shoot down those cartoons. :hankey:

 ### How to Play